xcdnlgd/pin/README.md

 - Hold ctrl and scroll mouse wheel to change opacity
 - Drag to move the window
 - Middle click to close the window
+- Right click to reset size and opacity

 You can pin screenshot from spectacle using the `export` button